AtheistWhoIsATheist/Philosophy-and-Nihilism/AiDrive - Three Prompts (five prompts).md

 # \# Task Objective

-- You will write  a summary that is expanding both in length and scholarly sophistication.
+- You will write  a summary that is ever expanding both in length and scholarly sophistication.

 - Begin the process of iterative densification for the summary of the uploaded file.
 Continuously follow up with searching, extract 5-10 key entities through every cycle.
 - Continuously follow up on searches, you have full permission to autonomously, without pausing for user confirmation, to follow up on searches until the uploaded document is exhausted of all key elements and there are no more extractions for your summary.